isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        "text": "2 IPv4 host(s) found."
    }

-To search for all reservations in all subnets simply skip the ``subnet-id`` parameter:
+To search for all reservations in all subnets, simply skip the ``subnet-id`` parameter:

 ::